FTima/king/README.md

 ## code source
 All modules and classes have been implemented in the src package.

-# Config
+## Config
-All onstants and parameters are presented in the config file.
+All constants and parameters are presented in the config file.

+## Document
+The "King A_B Test Use Case.pdf" document offers further explanation and interpretation of the analysis and results.